bdurand/ultra_settings/README.md

   host: prod.example.com
 ```

-The values for the "development" environment would be:
+The values for the "development" environment would be the combination of development and shared:

 ```ruby
 {